Glossary

 Free of Heart Center (FOHC)

-Lumber sawn to exclude the pith or heart center of a log.
+Lumber sawn to exclude the pith, or heart center, of a log.

 Grade Marked